zeroc-ice/ice/distribution/src/icesl/README-bin.txt

   http://www.zeroc.com/download.html

-Now to compile and run demo do the following:
+Now to compile and run the demo do the following:

 1) Start the Visual Studio 2008 Beta 2 IDE and open the solution file (demo\Ice\hello\hello.sln).